Houten: History of Houten

 Remains of a Roman villa have been found in the old centre of Houten, made visible in a street pattern.
-There used to be a Roman villa on that spot.
-This building was discovered in the fifties.
-In the Dark Ages Houten took shape as a rural centre.
-The area of the municipality of Houten was divided in the so-called 'gerechten' (districts).
-The names of these districts are still in use: Schonauwen, Wulven, Waijen, Heemstede.
+These remains were discovered in the 1950s.

+In the Dark Ages, Houten took shape as a rural centre.
+The area of the municipality of Houten was divided in the so-called gerechten ("districts"), the names of which are still in use: Schonauwen, Wulven, Waijen, Heemstede.

-A lot of elements in present-day Houten are reminders of its history.
-Prominent in the old centre 'Het Oude Dorp' are the Roman Catholic Church (1884) and the Protestant Church (1563).
-The first accounts of this church date from the ninth century, the oldest parts of the church are probably from the eleventh century.
-Another prominent building is the restaurant/cafe 'De Engel', already mentioned in the 16th century as a tavern.
+Many elements of present-day Houten are remnants of its history.
+Prominent in the old centre (Het Oude Dorp, "The Old Town") are the Roman Catholic Church (1884) and the Protestant Church (1563).
+The first accounts of the older church date from the ninth century; the oldest parts of the present church building are probably from the eleventh century.
+Another prominent building is the restaurant-cafe De Engel ("The Angel"), already mentioned in the 16th century as a tavern.

-Former access roads to the old centre are still recognisable by their names, such as the 'Odijkseweg' and 'Loerikseweg'.
+Former access roads to the old centre are still recognisable by their names, such as the Odijkseweg and Loerikseweg.
 Houten had many orchards, but few have survived.

 The expanding city 1966–1998

-Modern Houten started to take shape in the last decades of the 20th century (1966–1998).
-It was first designated by the office of Wissing-Derks as a 'Groeikern' – a centre of growth – to meet the needs of the growing city of Utrecht.
-From the beginning urban planner-designer Robert Derks was involved with the development of the New Town Houten.
-In 1979 the construction of 10,000 dwellings started and the population grew from 4,000 to more than 30,000 late in the nineties.
+Modern Houten started to take shape late in the 20th century (1966–1998).
+It was first designated by the office of Wissing-Derks as a Groeikern -– a centre of growth –- to meet the needs of the growing city of Utrecht.
+From the beginning, urban planner-designer Robert Derks was involved with the development of New Town Houten.
+Construction of 10,000 new dwellings began in 1979, and the population grew from 4,000 to more than 30,000 by the end of the century.

 Second designation as a centre of urban growth 1992–2015

-Until 2015, some 7,000 new houses are being built in Houten-Zuid, following the same urban design principles as the existing Northern part of Houten, but with some differences.
+By 2015, some 7,000 new houses had been built in Houten-Zuid, following the same urban design principles as in the existing northern part of Houten, with some differences.
 The body of water to the east is large in comparison with water bodies in the old parts of Houten.
-The pentagonal green zone in Houten-Zuid embracing the centre is different from the greenzone in Houten-Noord, which runs through the whole city in a linear structure, crossing the new city centre and with larger parks at either end.
+The pentagonal green zone in Houten-Zuid embracing the centre is different from the green zone in Houten-Noord, which runs through the whole city in a linear structure, crossing the new city centre and with larger parks at either end.
 Another difference is that in some places cars share the road with bicycle paths (this concept was later applied in the northern part as well).
 The southern part was also designed by Robert Derks and his office for urban design Stedebouw BV.